Skip to main content

 System Manager credentials

-You need storage administrator privileges to perform AIDE cluster creating or expansion tasks.
+You need storage administrator privileges to perform AIDE cluster creation or expansion tasks.

 Software compatibility

-Review the following documentation to confirm that your DCN hardware and software versions are compatible with your ONTAP cluster:
+Review the following documentation to confirm that your data compute hardware and software versions are compatible with your ONTAP cluster:

 During the node add operation, System Manager will confirm the new nodes run a software version compatible with:

-• The ONTAP cluster effective version (ECV) if this is the first DCN join.
+• The ONTAP cluster effective version if this is the first data compute node added.

-• The existing DCN cluster version if DCNs are already present.
+• The existing data compute cluster version if data compute nodes are already present.

 If a node is incompatible:

-• An error is shown next to the affected DCN in the Add dialog.
+• An error is shown next to the affected data compute node in the Add dialog.

-• You must first update the DCN software (or ONTAP, as appropriate) to a compatible version.
+• You must first update the data compute node software (or ONTAP, as appropriate) to a compatible version.

 Add the data compute nodes